 I always take my high Mules on holiday, this single pair really work with my entire capsule wardrobe.
-You see I enjoy dressing up for dinner every night, it’s part of my holiday ritual.
+I enjoy dressing up for dinner every night, it’s part of my holiday ritual.
 However the days of packing an entire suitcase just for shoes are long gone.
-Hahahaha can’t believe I used to do that!
+Blimey, can’t believe I used to do that!

 Before signing off it’s worth pointing out that this dress will easily transform to appear as skirt & top.
 For more inspiration have a look at this post I published back in Winter.
 Knowing how much re-styling a dress such as this affords I would call it a wardrobe staple, wouldn’t you?